Violent Soho: Personal lives

 The band members explained during a January 2014 interview that they are all employed, in addition to their roles in the band.
 In January 2014, Tidswell explained that he treats every night like a New Year's Eve party, while the rest of the band adopt a similar approach when they are together.
 However, Tidswell and Boerdam admitted that close friends the DZ Deathrays have a greater capacity in terms of a party lifestyle, and consistently outlast the members of Violent Soho, who are typically unable to continue beyond midnight.
 In August 2013, Tidswell explained that an adoption of the Brisbane mindset means to "get high and play music".

 Boerdam explained in July 2014 that the history of the band is one in which members have prioritised personal concerns: "We put a lot of things in our personal lives first, above the band ...
 I've seen other bands treat it so seriously ...
 Sometimes that can be a band's undoing, when they start talking to each other as if they're employees".
-In the same interview, Boerdam revealed that he had recently become a husband, with a European honeymoon scheduled for September 2014, while both Henery and Tidswell are fathers.